apple/swift-distributed-actors/Sources/DistributedCluster/Docs.docc/Clustering.md

 Having that said, some actors (or other parts of your program) may be interested in the raw event stream offered by the cluster system.
 For example, one can implement a stability report by observing how frequently ``Cluster/ReachabilityChange`` events are emitted, or take it one level further and implement your own ``DowningStrategy`` based on observing those reachability changes.

-Events emitted by the cluster, are always expressed in terms of cluster _members_ (``Cluster/Member``), which represent some concrete ``UniqueNode`` which is part of the membership.
+Events emitted by the cluster, are always expressed in terms of cluster _members_ (``Cluster/Member``), which represent some concrete ``Cluster/Node`` which is part of the membership.
 As soon as a node becomes part of the membership, even while it is only ``Cluster/MemberStatus/joining``, events about it will be emitted by the cluster.

 A cluster member goes through the following phases in its lifecycle: